-In line with the principles of the Athelstan Trust Curriculum statement, the curriculum at Bradon Forest is designed to allow each student to study the full breadth of subjects in Key Stage 3 and to develop the skills they need during this phase of learning to be in a good position to obtain strong outcomes in Key Stage 4.
+In line with the principles of the Athelstan Trust School Improvement Strategy, the curriculum at Bradon Forest is designed to allow each student to study the full breadth of subjects in Key Stage 3 and to develop the skills they need during this phase of learning to be in a good position to obtain strong outcomes in Key Stage 4.
 Nurturing independent learners, enquiring minds and a thirst for learning is an important aim of the Bradon Forest curriculum and a key driver for our staff.
 Our staff want students to enjoy both their subject and learning experience.
 We aim to embed learning by skilful teaching, using metacognition and retrieval techniques.

 Most students at Bradon Forest take at least eight subjects at GCSE.
 The school has introduced OCR Nationals and BTEC qualifications in some subjects to take account of an individual cohort’s strengths.
 Where there is considered to be a need, a few students attend alternative education courses with certified providers.
 We strongly encourage students to take a modern foreign language at Key Stage 4 as we believe that these skills help prepare students for the world of work and all our students take either History or Geography in this Key Stage.

 Our students do far more than attend lessons.
 Our enrichment programme includes a wide and varied range of on and off-site opportunities locally, nationally and internationally.
 All students are encouraged to take advantage of the opportunities Bradon Forest offers, whether with Sports, the Performing Arts and music, Duke of Edinburgh or STEM activities.
-We encourage all students take part in trips and visits both in Britain and abroad, so engaging their interest in the outside world.
+We encourage all students to take part in trips and visits both in Britain and abroad, so engaging their interest in the outside world.
 We provide students with a range of opportunities, both inside and outside the classroom, to develop their awareness and respect of others cultures and religions, to understand and develop a moral code aligned to British values and to be able to engage appropriately with other students and staff

 Throughout their time with us students live the ‘Bradon Forest Values’ of CARE – Challenge, Aspiration, Respect and Resilience and Excellence – both in the classroom and around the school.
 By doing so, we believe, they become well-rounded young adults ready and prepared for their next steps.